 Created in 2013 by the Grenada Citizenship by Investment Act, Grenada’s Citizenship by Investment Programme supports the nation’s renewable and sustainable development initiatives, and stimulates foreign investment to promote tourism, construction, agriculture, and manufacturing.
 The Grenada Programme has gained recognition and trust thanks to its due diligence processes.

 The Grenada Citizenship by Investment Programme offers applicants two investment options.
-The first option is a contribution into the National Transformation Fund (NTF), a Government institution responsible for locating and financing alternative, economically-stimulating investments for the country.
+The first option is a contribution into the National Transformation Fund (NTF), a Government institution responsible for locating and financing alternative, economy-stimulating investments for the country.
 The second option is a US$350,000 investment in a Government-approved real estate project, which applicants must retain for at least three years.